-Surgical masks, that cover both the nose and the mouth, must be worn by all OHCP during clinical activities likely to generate splash, spatter, spray, and aerosols.1-3 Masks also protect patients from exposure to infectious pathogens carried in the mouth or nose of OHCP.
-Finally, surgical masks should be placed on coughing patients to limit potential dissemination of infectious respiratory secretions to others, i.e., Respiratory Hygiene/Cough Etiquette.
+Surgical masks, that cover both the nose and the mouth, must be worn by all OHCP during clinical activities likely to generate splash, spatter, spray, and aerosols.1-5 Masks also protect patients from exposure to infectious pathogens carried in the mouth or nose of OHCP.
+Finally, surgical masks should be worn by coughing patients to limit potential dissemination of infectious respiratory secretions to others, i.e., Respiratory Hygiene/Cough Etiquette.

 |ASTM level||Fluid resistance (mmHg)||BFE (1-5 microns)||PFE (0.1-1.0 microns)||Breathability (P-Δ in mm H2O/cm2||Flammability||Barrier effectiveness level in the presence of splash, spatter, spray, and aerosols|